weimingtom/nya-engine/README.md

 The main project's page is still https://code.google.com/p/nya-engine/

-Will migrate permanently in August, 1.
+Will migrate permanently on August, 1.

 -----